stridervc/ansitable/README.md

-Library to show data as a table
+Haskell library to show data as a table
-Support ANSI colours
+Plan to support ANSI colours